Powered and Prepped

 By Danny Flannery • Sep 26, 2019

 Mission Hill School, a Boston Public Pilot School, is entering an exciting new chapter as a Teacher-Powered School.
-After thirteen years with Ayla Gavins as principal, the school community has transitioned to a new leadership model with two Co-Teacher Leaders.
-After a thorough hiring process, the Governance Board selected Geralyn Bywater McLaughlin and Jenerra Williams […]
+After thirteen years with Ayla Gavins as principal, the school community has […]